cdomingu/MRandPD/README.md

 Here, we will be using Summary Statistics from different exposure GWAS and from Parkinson's disease GWAS to determine if those exposures of interest have a causal influence over Parkinson's Disease.

-The exposures that have been included in the analysis thus far are:
-1. Smoking (age of initiation, cigarrettes per day, ever vs never smoking, former vs current smoker).
-2. Sleeping (excess daytime sleepiness, insomnia, sleep duration)
-3. Drinking (drinks per week)
-4. Educational Attainment (years of education)

 We will be following the next pipeline for conducting a Mendelian Randomization study:
 1. Get the SNPs associated the exposure from its respective GWAS summary statistics.
 2. Clump them to get independent sets of index SNPs that can be used in the analysis.
 (The instrumental variables)